PeteJames21/sunday-nights/src/posts/the-world.md

 “Write me a poem!”
 I said
 I don’t write well either
 Poked me thrice and said –
-“Then what ca you do?”
+“Then what can you do?”
 I said darling, the world,
 I’ll give you the world!